 Being able to communicate in English is a basic requirement for successful undergraduate study in the United States.
 If English is not your native language, U.S. colleges and universities will ask you to take an English Language proficiency test before admission.

 The most common tests for English language ability are the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Michigan English Language Assessment Battery (MELAB), and the Pearson Test of English (PTE).

-Most colleges and universities in the United States require the SAT or ACT for undergraduate admissions.
-Admissions requirements vary, so be sure to confirm which test(s) you need with the institutions that interest you.
+Most colleges and universities in the United States require standardized testing for undergraduate admissions.
+Admission requirements vary, so be sure to confirm which test(s) you need with the institutions that interest you.